-Unsecured loans that are not material to the covered member's net worth, home mortgages, and other secured loans are grandfathered if:
+Unsecured loans that are not material to the covered member's net worth, home mortgages, 35 and other secured loans 35 are grandfathered if:

-- (1) they were obtained from a financial institution under that institution's normal lending procedures, terms, and requirements, - (2) after becoming a covered member they are kept current as to all terms at all times and those terms do not change in any manner not provided for in the original loan agreement, and - (3) they were: - (a) obtained from the financial institution prior to its becoming a client requiring independence; or - (b) obtained from a financial institution for which independence was not required and were later sold to a client for which independence is required; or - (c) obtained prior to February 5, 2001 and met the requirements of previous provisions of Interpretation 101-5 [ET section 101.07] covering grandfathered loans; or - (d) obtained between February 5, 2001 and May 31, 2002, and the covered member was in compliance with the applicable independence requirements of the SEC during that period; or - (e) obtained after May 31, 2002 from a financial institution client requiring independence by a borrower prior to his or her becoming a covered member with respect to that client
+- (1) they were obtained from a financial institution under that institution's normal lending procedures, terms, and requirements, - (2) after becoming a covered member they are kept current as to all terms at all times and those terms do not change in any manner not provided for in the original loan agreement, 36 and - (3) they were: - (a) obtained from the financial institution prior to its becoming a client requiring independence; or - (b) obtained from a financial institution for which independence was not required and were later sold to a client for which independence is required; or - (c) obtained prior to February 5, 2001 and met the requirements of previous provisions of Interpretation 101-5 [ET section 101.07] covering grandfathered loans; or - (d) obtained between February 5, 2001 and May 31, 2002, and the covered member was in compliance with the applicable independence requirements of the SEC during that period; or - (e) obtained after May 31, 2002 from a financial institution client requiring independence by a borrower prior to his or her becoming a covered member with respect to that client

-$^\dagger\,$ Terms shown in boldface type upon first usage in this interpretation are defined in ET section 92, Definitions.
+$^{^{\}dagger}$ Terms shown in boldface type upon first usage in this interpretation are defined in ET section 92, Definitions.

-&lt;sup>26 The value of the collateral securing a home mortgage or other secured loan should equal or exceed the remaining balance of the grandfathered loan during the term of the loan.
+35 The value of the collateral securing a home mortgage or other secured loan should equal or exceed the remaining balance of the grandfathered loan during the term of the loan.
 If the value of the collateral is less than the remaining balance of the grandfathered loan, the portion of the loan that exceeds the value of the collateral must not be material to the covered member's net worth.
 [Footnote added, July 2002, to reflect conforming changes necessary due to the revision of interpretation 101-1.
 Footnote renumbered by the revision of interpretation 101-2, April 2003.
 Footnote subsequently renumbered by the revision of interpretation 101-3, September 2003.
 Footnote subsequently renumbered by the revision of interpretation 101-3, July 2004.
-Footnote subsequently renumbered by the revision of 101-1, April 2006.
-Footnote subsequently renumbered by the revision of 101-3, July 2004.
-Footnote subsequently renumbered by the revision of 101-3, July 2004.
-Footnote subsequently renumbered by the revision of 101-3, July 2004.
-Footnote subsequently renumbered by the revision of 101-3, July 2004.
-Footnote subsequently renumbered by the revision of 101-3, July 2004.
-Footnote subsequently renumbered by the revision of 101-3, July 2004.
-Footnote subsequently renumbered by the revision of 101-3, July 2004.
-Footnote subsequently renumbered by the revision of 101-3, July 2004.
-Footnote subsequently renumbered by the revision of 101-3, July 2004.
-Footnote subsequently renumbered by the revision of 101-3, July 2005.
-Footnote subsequently renumbered by the revision of 101-3, July 2005.
-Footnote subsequently renumbered by the revision of 101-3, July 2005.
-Footnote subsequently renumbered by the revision of 101-3, July 2007.]
+Footnote subsequently renumbered by the revision of interpretation 101-1, April 2006.
+Footnote subsequently renumbered by the revision of interpretation 101-3, February 2007 and July 2007.
+Footnote subsequently renumbered by the revision of interpretation 101-1, March 2010.]

-&lt;sup>27 Changes in the terms of the loan include, but are not limited to, a new or extended maturity date, a new interest rate or formula, revised collateral, or revised or waived covenants.
+36 Changes in the terms of the loan include, but are not limited to, a new or extended maturity date, a new interest rate or formula, revised collateral, or revised or waived covenants.
 [Footnote added, July 2002, to reflect conforming changes necessary due to the revision of interpretation 101-1.
 Footnote renumbered by the revision of interpretation 101-2, April 2003.
 Footnote subsequently renumbered by the revision of interpretation 101-3, September 2003.
 Footnote subsequently renumbered by the revision of interpretation 101-3, July 2004.
-Footnote subsequently renumbered by the revision of interpretation 101-3, July 2004.
-Footnote subsequently renumbered by the revision of interpretation 101-3, July 2004.
-Footnote subsequently renumbered by the revision of interpretation 101-3, Footnote subsequently renumbered by the revision of interpretation 101-3, Footnote subsequently renumbered by the revision of interpretation 101-3, September 2003.
-Footnote subsequently renumbered by the revision of interpretation 101-3, July 2004.
-Footnote subsequently renumbered by the revision of interpretation 101-3, September 2003.
-Footnote subsequently renumbered by the revision of interpretation 101-3, July 2004.
-Footnote subsequently renumbered by the revision of interpretation 101-3, Footnote subsequently renumbered by the revision of interpretation 101-3, Footnote subsequently renumbered by the revision of interpretation 101-3, Footnote subsequently renumbered by the revision of interpretation 101-3, Footnote subsequently renumbered by the revision of interpretation 101-3, Footnote subsequently renumbered by the revision of interpretation 101-3, Footnote subsequently renumbered by the revision of interpretation 101-3, Footnote subsequently renumbered by the revision of interpretation 101-3, Footnote subsequently renumbered by the revision of interpretation 101-3, Footnote subsequently renumbered by the revision of interpretation 101-3, Footnote subsequently renumbered by the revision of interpretation 101-3, Footnote sub
+Footnote subsequently renumbered by the revision of interpretation 101-1, April 2006.
+Footnote subsequently renumbered by the revision of interpretation 101-3, February 2007 and July 2007.
+Footnote subsequently renumbered by the revision of interpretation 101-1, March 2010.]